River Herring & Eel Survey

 Participants in the survey are asked to commit to surveying a local waterway from mid-March through mid-May.
 The survey protocol involves visiting a neighborhood river or stream and spending 15 minutes looking for river herring or signs of their presence.
 The visits can occur daily, weekly or as often as possible.
 All data is good data – the more trained eyes we have on the water, the better!
 Observations and information from the survey visit are then submitted through an easy-to-use on-line application on your computer or mobile device and automatically becomes part of our study.
 The online app helps you to geo-locate your survey location and even submit photos.

-2024 River Herring & Eel Survey Resources
+River Herring & Eel Survey Resources

-- 2024 River Herring & Eel Survey Protocol
+- River Herring & Eel Survey Protocol

-- 2024 East End Survey Sites
+- East End Survey Sites

-- 2024 South Shore Survey Sites
+- South Shore Survey Sites

-- 2024 North Shore/Long Island Sound Survey Sites
+- North Shore/Long Island Sound Survey Sites

-- 2024 Westchester Survey Sites
+- Westchester Survey Sites

-- 2024 River Herring & Eel Survey Link (All of Long Island)
+- River Herring & Eel Survey Link (All of Long Island)

-- 2024 River Herring & Eel Survey Link (Westchester)
+- River Herring & Eel Survey Link (Westchester)

 - River Revival Map

-- East End Breakout Room
+- 2024 Webinar East End Breakout Room

-- North Shore/Westchester Breakout Room
+- 2024 North Shore/Westchester Webinar Breakout Room

-2024 River Herring & Eel Survey Training
+LI River Herring & Eel Survey Trainings

 Accessing the Survey 1-2-3 Mobile Field App